 - Smooth the groove using a curved round riffle file.
-A round needle file works as a substitute as well as a rolled tube of sandpaper.
+A round needle file and a rolled tube of sandpaper work as a substitute.
 To inlay a cabochon, trace the stone shape where you want to set it.
 Use a ball bur to remove the interior.

 - Sometimes you have to fill the area with wood putty to fill gaps and seat the stone evenly lower rather than a lightning bolt-shaped area.
 Use a drum sander to help smooth and get rid of the center area.

 - Run a small bead of glue into the groove.
-The beads have to fit snug against each other when you press them in.
+The beads must fit snugly against each other when you press them in.
 You are allowed to leave them on the string on a wire.
 Slide them off the wire as you apply the glue.

-- As you finish off the gourd, it has to match the colors of the design.
+- As you finish off the gourd, it must match the design’s colors.
 The center section comes with a natural finish, and the rest is painted.
 Use a belt sander to flatten the bottom and allow the gourd to sit nicely.